 What really speaks "Christmas" to you.
 Is it the lights?
 The shopping?
 For me it's the music.
 Christmas carols get you in the mood, wherever you are, and here are some to get you started.

-Wampanoag tribal elders saved the lives of the first Pilgrims, showing them how to identify & grow native food.
-This article is about the history of Thanksgiving and its native foods.
+Wampanoag tribal elders saved the lives of the first Pilgrims, showing them how to identify and grow native food.
+This article is about the history of Thanksgiving and its traditional foods.

 Using an air popper to make popcorn improves the health and taste of it.
 It's also cheaper than a microwave.
 Use these recipes and tips to create fun events at home with healthy popcorn.